samsonhumber/simple-random-integer/README.md

   - Aim: random(1, 100) => returns random number from 1 to 100
   - If one argument, assume 0 is lower bound
   - Throws error when no args input
- - Write the code for a random float, rounded to a set number of decimal places/significant figures.
+ - Write the code for a random float, rounded to a set number of decimal places/significant figures: Simon is doing this.

 # IDEAS

 - Array shuffler
-- Random order of letters in string or words in sentence
+- Random order of letters in string or words in sentence: Ben is doing this.
-- Gaussian distribution
+- Gaussian distribution: Sam is doing this.
   - needs mean and standard deviation as arguments
 - 2-D array, shuffling elements of that?
 - Switches keys and values of object around randomly